-- Mental illness, compared with all other diseases, ranks first in terms of causing disability in the U.S. - 20 percent of the population experiences a mental illness in a given year. - For about 5 percent of the population, the mental disorder is a severe and persistent mental illness such as schizophrenia, bipolar disorder, or major depression. - Treatment outcomes for people with serious mental illnesses such as bipolar disorder and schizophrenia have higher success rates (60-80 percent) than well-established general medical or surgical treatments for heart disease such as angioplasty.
+- Mental illness, compared with all other diseases, ranks first in terms of causing disability in the U.S. - Approximately 54 million Americans have a mental illness. - 20 percent of the population experiences a mental illness in a given year. - For about 5 percent of the population, the mental disorder is a severe and persistent mental illness such as schizophrenia, bipolar disorder, or major depression. - Treatment outcomes for people with serious mental illnesses such as bipolar disorder and schizophrenia have higher success rates (60-80 percent) than well-established general medical or surgical treatments for heart disease such as angioplasty. - In 1955, almost 560,000 mental health consumers were housed in state mental hospitals; by the year 2000 this number had declined to about 56,000. - Approximately 23 million Americans have a substance abuse disorder.